google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 ### Examples by content type

 What are the best solutions to control crawling and indexing?
-Let's have a look at example solutions for different types of pages.
+Here are some example solutions for different types of pages.

 #### Fully accessible and searchable by anyone

-Most of pages on the web are usually of this type.
+Most of the pages on the web are usually of this type.

 * No robots.txt required.
 * No robots meta tags required.